debarshee2004/scaffoldgen/ROADMAP.md

 APERTRE - OPEN SOURCE : WEB DEVELOPMENT is an open source community where we learn, collaborate, and innovate together.
 We look forward to your contributions and building a vibrant web development ecosystem.
 Whether you're a beginner or a seasoned professional, your involvement makes a difference.

 Let's create great web development projects together!

----

-Feel free to customize this ROADMAP.md file to include specific details about your open-source project's objectives, goals, and plans for the future.
-Make sure to keep it up to date as your project evolves.